 The PWF research team recently had a great encounter with a pod of bottlenose dolphins that were hunting fish.
 Back in the office, we used the bottlenose dolphin photo-identification catalog to reveal some interesting information about the group.
-As it turns out, this pod contained an adoption animal (#095, “Pa‘ani”), our oldest cataloged animal (#005),…More »
+As it turns out, this pod contained an adoption animal (#095, “Pa‘ani”), our oldest cataloged animal (#005),…Read More »

 MORE ON THIS: False killer whales, while a globally distributed species, have a special tie to Maui and the four-island region.
 Recent research has found that a very small group of this odontocete, or toothed whale species, calls Hawaiian waters home, making them genetically different from offshore groups.
-This makes this population especially interesting because false…More »
+This makes this population especially interesting because false…Read More »

-On January 13th, the research team ran the first Ultimate Whalewatch cruise of the 2014/2015 whale season.
+On January 13th, the research team ran the first Ultimate Whalewatch with the Experts cruise of the 2014/2015 whale season.
 Mother Nature was on our side that day, with perfect calm weather conditions.
-Over the past week or so, the research team had been sighting more and more humpback whales in Ma’alaea Bay, including mother-calf pairs, so our…More »
+Over the past week or so, the research team had been sighting more and more humpback whales in Ma’alaea Bay, including mother-calf…Read More »

 Recently the research team set out towards the island of Lanaʻi to continue our odontocete and marine debris surveys.
 Around 9:30 am, we came across a pod of approximately 100 spinner dolphins, including five calves.
 Even better, two of the calves were neonates: newborn dolphins!
 Read More »

 MORE ON THIS: To native Hawaiians, this furry creature may be referred to as ‘llioholoikauaua, but you personally know them as Hawaiian monk seals.
 These monk seals are endemic, meaning they are only found in Hawai‘i.
 They are one of the most endangered animals in the world, with their population of about 1,100 still declining….Read More »